 Chief John N. Dempsey

 Chief Dempsey was the fourth person to serve as the Chief of the Colorado State Patrol.
-He was born September 4, 1940, in Baltimore, Maryland.
-Chief Dempsey grew up in Chase, Maryland and graduated from Kenwood High School in Baltimore, in 1958.
-He came to Colorado where he was employed at Martin Marietta Corporation as a Titan Missile mechanic and was an active recruit working with the Littleton Police Department.
+He was born September 4, 1940, in Baltimore, Md.
+Chief Dempsey grew up in Chase, Md and graduated from Baltimore’s Kenwood High School in 1958.
+He later came to Colorado where he was employed at Martin Marietta Corporation as a Titan Missile mechanic and was an active recruit working with the Littleton Police Department.

 On May 9, 1965, Chief Dempsey joined the Colorado State Patrol.
 After his initial training he was stationed in Grand Junction.
 He stayed there as a Patrolman until October 1, 1972, when he was promoted to Sergeant and transferred to Broomfield.
 In November of 1975, he was promoted to Lieutenant and moved to Pueblo.
 While he was stationed in Pueblo he was involved as the coordinator of the first SERT team.
 In January of 1978, he was promoted to Captain in charge of the Grand Junction District.
 He stayed there until July of 1980, when he promoted to the Staff Major at Denver Headquarters.